DarkLusifer/zphisher/README.md

 <p align="center"><b>A beginners friendly, Automated phishing tool with 30+ templates.</b></p>

 ##
+* *This tool will be helped to developer while they release their's developments.*
 <h3><p align="center">Disclaimer</p></h3>

 <i>Any actions and or activities related to <b>Zphisher</b> is solely your responsibility.
 The misuse of this toolkit can result in <b>criminal charges</b> brought against the persons in question. <b>The contributors will not be held responsible</b> in the event any criminal charges be brought against any individuals misusing this toolkit to break the law.